We all know that honey bees make honey and live in hives in rocks and hollow trees, so what makes a ground bee a ground bee?

-It’s impossible to give a list of 14 000 ground bee species here, but below is a short list of some common types of ground nesting bees followed by pictures of those you might be able to identify in your own backyard.
+It’s impossible to give a list of 14 000 ground bee species here, but below is a list of some of the most common types of ground bees followed by pictures and more info, so you can identify these bees in your own backyard.

 Some common ground bees in North America that you might have heard of are: